How to tow without a transmission lockup kit

 How to display the transmission oil temperature

 The most popular way to monitoring your transmission temperature is to install an OBD2 reader.
 Dedicated devices such as an UltraGaugeMX or ScanGaugeII are excellent.
-The cheapest option is an ELM327 bluetooth OBD2 dongle from eBay with an old Android phone running an app (like Torque Pro).
-Note: iPhones requires a WiFi dongle and an app like DashCommand.
+The cheapest option is an ELM327 bluetooth OBD2 dongle from eBay with an old mobile phone running an app like CarScanner.

 OBD2 readers are also great for displaying and reseting ECU error codes.